solliancenet/tech-immersion-data-ai/day1-exp1/README.md

 ## Task 5: Fix compliance issues with dynamic data masking

-Some of the columns identified by the Data Discovery & Classification tool as containing sensitive (PII/GDPR) information include phone numbers and addresses.
+Some of the columns identified by the Data Discovery & Classification tool as containing sensitive (PII/GDPR) information include phone numbers, email addresses, billing addresses, and credit card numbers.
 One way to ensure compliance with various rules and regulations that enforce policies to protect such sensitive data is to prevent those who are not authorized from seeing it.
 An example would be displaying `XXX-XXX-XX95` instead of `123-555-2695` when outputting a phone number within a SQL query result, report, web page, etc. This is commonly called data masking.
 Traditionally, modifying systems and applications to implement data masking can be challenging.
 This is especially true when the masking has to apply all the way down to the data source level.
 Fortunately, SQL Server and its cloud-related product, Azure SQL Database, provides a feature named [dynamic data masking](https://docs.microsoft.com/sql/relational-databases/security/dynamic-data-masking?view=sql-server-ver15) (DDD) to automatically protect this sensitive data from non-privileged users.

 Dynamic data masking helps prevent unauthorized access to sensitive data by enabling customers to designate how much of the sensitive data to reveal with minimal impact on the application layer.
 DDM can be configured on the database to hide sensitive data in the result sets of queries over designated database fields, while the data in the database is not changed.
 Dynamic data masking is easy to use with existing applications, since masking rules are applied in the query results.
 Many applications can mask sensitive data without modifying existing queries.